 Any combination of these methods can be applied depending on the space or departmental rooms to be disinfected.
 The robot also automatically calculates the disinfection time according to the space and fixings and ensures no ‘dead spots’.

-Researchers from Nanyang Technological University, Singapore (NTU Singapore) have developed a semi-autonomous robot that can disinfect large surfaces quickly.
-XDBOT, or ‘eXtreme Disinfection roBOT’, can be wirelessly controlled via a laptop or tablet, removing the need for cleaners to be in contact with surfaces, thereby reducing the risk of picking up the virus from potentially contaminated areas.
+Researchers from Nanyang Technological University, Singapore (NTU Singapore), have developed a semi-autonomous robot that can disinfect large surfaces quickly.
+XDBOT, or ‘eXtreme Disinfection roBOT’, can be wirelessly controlled via a laptop or tablet.
+That removes the need for cleaners to be in contact with surfaces, thereby reducing the risk of picking up the virus from potentially contaminated areas.

 XDBOT can navigate semi-autonomously in any environment using LIDAR (Light Detection and Ranging) and high-definition cameras, while its arm is controlled by a human operator – like a tank with a rotating turret.
-Currently, the operator can control the robot from up to 30 metres using a laptop/tablet, which can be increased to 50m or further with more antennas installed on XDBOT.
+Currently, the operator can control the robot from up to 30 meters using a laptop/tablet, which can be increased to 50 meters or further with more antennas installed on XDBOT.

 Rather than a conventional pressure-spray nozzle, it uses an electrostatic-charged nozzle to ensure a wider and further spread of the disinfectant, behind and over hidden surfaces.
 Unlike typical nozzles, XDBOT’s nozzle discharges chemicals with a positive electrical charge.
 These disinfectants will then be attracted to all negatively-charged surfaces.
 Surfaces already covered with the disinfectant will then repel the spray, making this method very efficient.
 This concept of charge attraction is similar to how positive and negative poles of magnets are drawn to each other.